 Economic History and Economic Development

-When countries trade with each other, advanced agricultural technology can delay industrialization, because countries where agriculture is more productive will specialize in this sector and will trade agricultural goods for manufactures.
+When countries trade with each other, advanced agricultural technology can delay industrialization, because countries where agriculture is more productive will specialize in this sector, trading agricultural goods for manufactures.
 But what happens when farmers adopts a new, labor-saving technology?
-In Agricultural Productivity and Structural Transformation Paula, Jacopo and I show that when new agricultural technologies are labor-saving, they allow to expand agricultural production and promote reallocation of labor to the manufacturing sector at the same time.
+In Agricultural Productivity and Structural Transformation (AER 2016) Paula Bustos, Jacopo Ponticelli and I show that when new agricultural technologies are labor-saving, they allow to expand agricultural production and promote reallocation of labor to the manufacturing sector at the same time.